 Phonics is key to teaching children to read quickly during EYFS.
 In F1 children begin the year by learning and developing phase 1 phonics skills.
 When they are secure with phase 1 aspects they then begin to learn graphemes using the Read Write Inc scheme.
 This then continues into F2 where children are taught to recognise more graphemes including digraphs and trigraphs and they are taught to segment and blend these graphemes to read words and then sentences.
 Children quickly progress through the Read Write Inc scheme during their time in EYFS at Coleridge Primary School.
 More information about this can be found in the RWI section of our website.

-As well as phonics, we also know how important it is to expose children to high quality story books.
+As well as phonics, we also know how important it is to expose children to high-quality story books.
 Each week we focus on a core story in both FS1 and FS2.
 The core stories are carefully chosen to ensure that they support the development of language and vocabulary as well as being engaging and exciting stories to promote a love of reading.
 These stories are used in teaching and read repetitively so that children have memorable knowledge of quality stories.
-Although these stories are core to our curriculum, children are also immersed in a wider range of books and stories through, daily stories, recommended reads, character visits and dress up day.
+Although these stories are core to our curriculum, children are also immersed in a wider range of books and stories through, daily stories, recommended reads, character visits and dress-up day.

 At Coleridge, it is very important to us that children make rapid progress with communication and language and so it is embedded within everything that we do.
 We have implemented lots of extra opportunities throughout the day for children to practise using the skills that are taught.
-This includes at snack time, during daily time to talk sessions, during Helicopter story sessions and using Poetry basket to learn to recite poems.
+This includes at snack time, during the daily time to talk sessions, during Helicopter story sessions and using the Poetry basket to learn to recite poems.

 At Coleridge Primary School we want all children to love maths and be confident mathematicians.
 Our maths curriculum is centred in having high expectations for every child whilst aiming to ensure that children have the opportunity to develop a secure grounding in number sense giving them the confidence and belief to tackle problems.
-The teaching of maths is grounded in research and teachers have opportunity to regularly access high quality CPD resulting in self-aware, reflective practice where everyone believes in getting better in order to help children understand concepts more deeply.
+The teaching of maths is grounded in research and teachers have the opportunity to regularly access high-quality CPD resulting in self-aware, reflective practice where everyone believes in getting better in order to help children understand concepts more deeply.

-Please see our long term plans for more details about our bespoke curriculum for children at Coleridge.
+Please see our long-term plans for more details about our bespoke curriculum for children at Coleridge.